 (a) builder work as the person named as the builder on a building permit;

+(ba) building surveying work level 1 as the person issuing a compliance certificate;

+(bb) building surveying work level 2 as the person issuing a compliance certificate;

 (b) painter work.

+[Regulation 4 amended in Gazette 12 Mar 2012 p.
+1008.]

 5. Persons prescribed for purposes of section 7

 A person entitled to carry out builder work as the person named as the builder on a building permit is prescribed for the purposes of section 7 in respect of painter work if —